0cjs/sedoc/ee/8080/README.md

 8080 Architecture
 -----------------

-where the Z80 differs in naming from the 8080/8085, the Z80 alternative name is given in parens after the Intel name.
+Where the Z80 differs in naming from the 8080/8085, the Z80 alternative name is given in parens after the Intel name.

 An excellent instruction summary is [8080.txt](8080.txt),